peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A collection of the keys of this CBOR object.
-To avoid potential problems, the calling code should not modify the CBOR map or the returned collection while iterating over the returned collection.
+* A read-only collection of the keys of this CBOR object.
+To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.

 **Throws:**

 * <code>IllegalStateException</code> - This object is not a map.

-### isNegative
-    @Deprecated public final boolean isNegative()
-Gets a value indicating whether this object is a negative number.

-**Returns:**

-* <code>true</code> if this object is a negative number; otherwise, <code>
- false</code>.

 ### getMostOuterTag
     public final com.upokecenter.numbers.EInteger getMostOuterTag()